-Entropy collection and Random Generation
+Entropy collection and random generation

-How does entropy collection work?
+How does entropy collection work

 Random generators and entropy

 The random generators themselves, like CTR-DRBG, do not require new entropy every time they are called.
-Instead they expand the available entropy to produce random without compromising the original entropy and being secure as long as not too much random is generated from one state.
-Therefore the random generators occasionally gather entropy from the entropy collector to refresh their state.
+Instead, they expand the available entropy to produce random without compromising the original entropy and being secure as long as not too much random is generated from one state.
+Therefore, the random generators occasionally gather entropy from the entropy collector to refresh their state.

 Advice for threaded environments

-Then you have two options:
+You have two options:

-For each thread, use a separate CTR-DRBG or HMAC-DRBG random generator using a thread-specific value (like the thread-id) for the custom personalization string.
+For each thread, use a separate CTR-DRBG or HMAC-DRBG random generator using a thread-specific value (like the thread ID) for the custom personalization string.
 Provide the DRBG with

 Use a central CTR-DRBG or HMAC-DRBG context initialized once in the main thread, and share in across threads.
-With the 1.3 branch and earlier, you will need to manually handle locks around your DRBG functions; starting from mbed TLS 2.0.0, this is done automatically if the threading layer is enabled, see "Thread Safety and Multi Threading".
+The DRBG modules are thread-safe, as they contain locks within the contexts, which are used within the modules if threading is enabled, see Thread Safety and Multi Threading.